-Lava can travel kilometres from the volcano before solidifying, but the fast-moving clouds of gas, ash and rock emitted by volcanoes are at least as deadly as the lava flows.
-The pyroclastic flow is hot enough to kill people and animals instantly and nearly impossible to outrun as it can travel at speeds approaching 150 km/h.
+Lava can travel kilometres from the volcano over the surface of the Earth before solidifying, but the fast-moving clouds of gas, ash and rock emitted by volcanoes are at least as deadly as the lava flows.
+A pyroclastic flow is hot enough to kill people and animals instantly, and nearly impossible to outrun as it can travel at speeds approaching 150 km/h.

 The heat generated by the eruption of Mount Vesuvius in AD 79 was believed to have reached temperatures approaching 800 degrees Celsius.
-That was hot enough to boil the brains of people caught in the lava flow and blow the tops of their heads off.
+That was hot enough to literally boil the brains of people caught in the lava flow and cause their skulls to explode.

 How are volcanic eruptions measured?